APS provides NoodleTools software to build expert citations, bibliographies and link sources, notes for research projects.

-- Export your NoodleTools Bibliography – here
+- Export your NoodleTools Bibliography – learn how here

-- On “sources” screen use “edit” (to the write of the citation) to critique each source in your “annotated bibliography.”
+- On “sources” screen use “edit” (to the right of the citation) to critique each source in your “annotated bibliography.”
 This is useful for describing sources or evaluating them with criteria such as CARDS or SPACE or RAVEN.
 Annotations can be useful in conferencing with instructors.
 They can be turned on or turned off of your final print-out.

 - MANY MORE TUTORIALS are kept up-to-date on this Tutorial Page from NoodleTools.

 7th graders in 2022-23 will create 3 bibliographies by making 3 simple NoodleTools “projects”.
 They will “share” them online with the librarian and their teacher(s.)

 - Sam Science Expo

 - Quickie Citations Anytime

 High Schoolers at HBW may get an introduction to using technology such as NoodleTools to support their acquisition of research skills for long term, inquiry-based research projects.
 Students can also meet with the librarian for a start.
 Students can use NoodleTools software for many purposes:

 - building their project around an overarching question and supporting it with more narrow “focus questions”